logto-io/rfcs/draft/0001-organization.md

 #### 6.1.3.
 Error response

-If the request is invalid, the authorization server SHOULD return an error response with the same format as defined in [Section 5.2](https://www.rfc-editor.org/rfc/rfc6749.html#section-5.2) in OAuth 2.0.
+If the request is invalid, the authorization server SHOULD return an error response in the same format as defined in [Section 5.2](https://www.rfc-editor.org/rfc/rfc6749.html#section-5.2) of OAuth 2.0.

-Note that the authorization server SHOULD return the same error response (`invalid_request`) for both invalid organization ID and other issues, such as the user is not a member of the organization, to prevent the client from guessing the organization information.
+Note that the authorization server SHOULD return the same error response (error code `invalid_request`) for both invalid organization ID and other issues, such as the user not being a member of the organization, to prevent the client from guessing organization information.

 ### 6.2.
 Token validation

-The resource server MUST validate the access token in the following manner before granting access to the specific organization:
+Before granting access to the specific organization, the resource server MUST validate the access token as follows:

 1. The access token MUST be a JWT token.
-2. The access token MUST have a valid signature according to the algorithm defined in the `alg` header parameter and the JWKS (JSON Web Key Set) of the OP (OpenID Provider).
+2. The access token MUST have a valid signature according to the algorithm defined in the `alg` header parameter and the JSON Web Key Set (JWKS) of the OpenID Provider (OP).
 3. The `iss` claim MUST exactly match the issuer identifier of the OP.
 4. The `org` claim MUST exactly match one of the valid organization identifiers in the resource server.
 5. The `exp` claim MUST be greater than or equal to the current Unix time.
 The resource server MAY add a reasonable leeway to this time.